 Long-term Care Quality

-We also want to emphasize the fact that this nursing home was given an impressive score of A- in our long-term care area.
-Long-term care grades in this range generally require both 24/7 care from nurses and aids, as well as quality routine healthcare services.
-In addition to considering the volume of care provided by nurses aids and other staff, we also looked at the number of residents vaccinated against pneumonia.
-This facility administered the vaccine to 97.44898 percent of its patients.
-Vaccines are critical to keeping residents healthy.
-Finally, this place was able to limit hospitalizations.
-Indeed, it had only 0.9 hospitalizations per one thousand long-term resident days, which is an impressively low number.
+We also want to note the fact that this facility was given a strong grade of A- in our long-term care area.
+Long-term care grades of this caliber generally require both 24/7 care from nurses and aids, as well as quality routine medical care.
+On top of assessing the volume of care provided by aids and other staff, we also looked at the percentage of residents vaccinated for pneumonia.
+This nursing home provided the vaccine to 92.30769 percent of its residents, which is somewhat below what we anticipated.
+Clearly, this nursing home is doing something right in this area as it was able to keep its residents out of the hospital.
+It had only 0.01 hospitalizations per one thousand long-term resident days, which is a remarkably low figure.

 Rating Over Time